| |

 June 25-26: The first national conference of the Religious Zionist Organization, Mizrachi, is held.

+In July, Arab nationalists pass a resolution against the creation of a Jewish commonwealth in the southern part of Syria, known as Palestine.
 By midyear, Emir Faisal having failed to obtain Arab independence and Zionist assistance in his dispute with the French in Syria, terminates public meetings with Zionists.
 He becomes disillusioned with his Zionist connection and warns the Zionists to moderate their claims in Palestine and agree to consider Palestine as part of Greater Syria.

 September 10-11: The Provisional Committee chooses October 26 as election day for the Elected Assembly.
 The religious and ultra-Orthodox oppose the elections, mainly on account of women's right to vote.

+October 6: Menachem Ussishkin immigrates to Palestine and is appointed head of the Zionist Commission to Palestine.
 Yosef Trumpeldor returns to Palestine to prepare the immigration of the members of the "Hehalutz" movement in Russia which he heads.

 December: The situation in the north worsens.
 The Muslim Arabs oppose French rule and rebel.